 - Finally, click OK to save changes.

 Once you have enabled GPU acceleration, try to apply the same effects and transitions again to check if the error is resolved.
+Also, you might be interested in checking out the 12 best CPU overclocking software.

 Change Effects Order